aureuserp/user-guide/src/master/website/customers.md

 3. Click on **Sign Up**.
 The user is now logged in and the customer entry is recorded in the admin panel.

-4. Log into the admin dashboard, go to **Website >> Customers**, and verify the newly registered customer.
+4. Log into the admin dashboard, go to **`Website → Customers`**, and verify the newly registered customer.

    ![Frontend Customer Registration](../../../images/customer_create_frontend.png)